vmarroquinguzman/new-dsc80-final-project/index.md

 5. Removed Outliers: I filtered out the top 1% of entries for minutes and all nutrition columns.
 In a real-world setting, recipes claiming to take thousands of minutes or containing impossible amounts of sugar are likely data entry errors that would skew the results of the "average" quick meal.

+**OUR CLEAN DF HAS _ ROWS AND _ COLUMNS** DO THIS AND ADD DF

 **Mean Rating Distribution**
+For univariate analysis graph I desicded to do a distribution of `mean_ratings`....
 <iframe src="mean_rating_distribution.html"
         width="800"
         height="450"
         frameborder="0">
 </iframe>

 **Time Category Box Plot**
+For the bivariate analysis graph I decided to do a box plot of `time_categories`.....
 <iframe src="box_plot_fig2.html"
         width="800"
         height="450"